edg1983/GREEN-VARAN/README.md

 ## Run using singularity container

-GREEN-VARAN and the other tools are also provided as Singularity image.
+GREEN-VARAN and the other tools are also provided as Singularity image (tested on singularity >= 3.2).
 A Singularity recipe is included in this distribution or you can download a pre-compiled image from zenodo(LINK).

 ### Usage